As an Amazon Associate, I earn from qualifying purchases you make on this website.

 If you want to do some shadow photography, you can’t go wrong with Yushima Seido.
 It’s easy to photograph as very few worshippers will ever be in your way.
 And as it is just over the Kanda River from Ochanomizu Station, it is easy to find.

-I wouldn’t call it a major temple, but it is historically significant.
+It’s not a major temple in Tokyo, but it is historically significant.
 It is also home to a huge statue of Confucius.
 The grounds are open from 9 am to 5 pm.

 I hope you enjoyed the pictures.
 And one last thing, if you are looking for another temple or shrine in the area, you could look at Kanda Myojin.
-If you have any comments or questions, leave them below.
+That is an impressive place too, plus it has cherry blossoms in spring.